pagkly/Zed/Investopedia3/Inside Gentlemen's Agreements.md

 ## History and Examples of Gentlemen's Agreements

 Gentlemen's agreements between industry and the U.S. government were common in the 1800s and early 1900s.
-The Bureau of Corporations, a predecessor to the [Federal Trade Commission](https://www.investopedia.com/terms/f/ftc.asp), was formed in 1903 to investigate monopolistic practices.
+The Bureau of Corporations, a predecessor to the [[Federal Trade Commission]](https://www.investopedia.com/terms/f/ftc.asp), was formed in 1903 to investigate monopolistic practices.

 What resulted, in some cases, were gentlemen's agreements in which Wall Street financiers, such as J.P.
 Morgan and his "House of Morgan," would meet with the bureau to receive prior clearance on mergers and takeovers.
-One such example was the gentlemen's agreement that had regulators and the President overlook the [Sherman Antitrust Act](https://www.investopedia.com/terms/s/sherman-antiturst-act.asp) to allow United States Steel Corp. to become the world's first billion-dollar company.
+One such example was the gentlemen's agreement that had regulators and the President overlook the [[Sherman Antitrust Act]](https://www.investopedia.com/terms/s/sherman-antiturst-act.asp) to allow United States Steel Corp. to become the world's first billion-dollar company.

 In [1907, a stock market panic](https://www.investopedia.com/terms/b/bank-panic-of-1907.asp) that hit several big investment banks led to a financial crisis.
 The panic led to President Theodore Roosevelt working closely with J.P.
 Morgan to consolidate banks under the argument that doing so would stave off a larger crisis.